 Unlike standard mattresses, the Select Comfort system does not include or need a box spring.
 This feature makes it perfect for a platform bed frame.
 In the basic setup, the mattress sits atop a molded plastic platform that has an upholstered cover to make it look like a box spring.
 The FlexFit mechanized lifting system is available in three different configurations to raise the head of the bed, head and foot of the bed, or just the head or feet on either side.

 The air-filled chambers are enclosed in a zippered cover that looks exactly like a standard mattress.
 The cover can come with the same pillow-top style features found in standard mattresses, ranging from 2 to 7 inches in thickness.

 An air pump sits under the bed and a remote control is used to set the firmness of the mattress air chambers by either releasing or pumping in air.
-The firmness scale is from 0 to 100 in increments of 5, with 100 being fully inflated.
+The firmness scale is from zero to 100 in increments of five, with 1,00 being fully inflated.

 The Positives of the Sleep Number System

 There are several advantages to the Sleep Number system reported by users:

 - Some users report a therapeutic benefit to sleeping on this bed.
 Back sleepers report higher satisfaction than side sleepers or stomach sleepers.

 - The number one positive of the dual-chamber sleep number system is that two people can sleep on the same bed and have very different firmness settings.

 - Since the settings can be changed at will, visiting guests can sleep comfortably by adjusting the bed to their firmness preferences.